SikuliX/SikuliX-Docs/src/main/resources/docs/source/appclass.rst

 			for the specified program or batch file after the name or full path (see: :py:func:`openApp`)

-		:return: an App object, that can be used with the instance methods.
+		:return: an App object, that can be used with the instance methods, None in case of failing

 		This method is functionally equivalent to :py:func:`openApp`.
 It opens the specified application and brings its window the front.
 Whether this